br-Chan/writing-break/content/4612/6_siezed.md

 All the soldiers were clad in loose robes and crimson brigandines, the imperial army uniform of The Orrient - Atro's own homeland.
 When Atro had spotted them from the riverside, ransacking their cottage and interrogating his parents, their intent had been clear.
 The fire of conscription had finally reached this lonely cottage farm, and by Emperor's decree they were to whisk him off on a ship to fight in the war.

 *The War.* Atro's vision blurred at the sudden prospect of *battle* - swords swinging, spears splintering, helmets cracking and breaking open.
-To be stolen away from Papa and Mama, to be sent across the sundering seas, to die...
+To be stolen away from Papa and Mama, to be sent across the Sundering Seas, to die...
 And never see home ever again.

 He couldn't.
 He *wouldn't*.
 He had to protect Papa and Mama.
 He had to protect his home.
 Nothing else mattered.
 He would kill them all or die trying.
 Nothing would make him bend a knee and join the Empire's tyrannical army.